Paradoxis/StegCracker/.github/ISSUE_TEMPLATE/something-not-working-as-it-should-.md

 A picture tells a thousand words, feel free to add one here if you have it

 ## Other stuff
 Got any other info I should know about?
-Feel like ranting about something?
+Have a monkeypatch or proposed fix?
+Feel like ranting about something? <br>
 Feel free to do it here.
 Compliments are also welcome ✨